DiamondLightSource/tickit/docs/user/explanations/components.rst

 System simulations can also contain their own system simulation components allowing for the construction of reasonably complex systems.

-To configure a system simulation the config.yaml the system simulation components and their respective components are nested in the config.yaml in order to populate the wiring for the master scheduler.
-For example:
+System simulations can be nested inside other components in the config so that the master scheduler's wiring is correct, for example:

 .. code-block:: yaml